BACK TO INDEX

 This paper provides a necessary and sufficient condition for detectability, and an explicit construction of observers when this condition is satisfied, for chemical reaction networks of the Feinberg-Horn-Jackson zero deficiency type.

 3. B.N.
 Kholodenko, A. Kiyatkin, F.J.
 Bruggeman, E.D.
 Sontag, H.V.
 Westerhoff, and J. Hoek.
 Untangling the wires: a novel strategy to trace functional interactions in signaling and gene networks.
 Proceedings of the National Academy of Sciences USA, 99:12841-12846, 2002.
-[PDF] Keyword(s): modular response analysis, MAPK cascades, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): modular response analysis, MAPK cascades, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: